It's that time again! Welcome to 10 Paint Secrets Part Three!

 Pick up a few and say goodbye to the days of spending $30 on a canvas drop cloth that won't even fit in the washer.

 #3.
 Put your paintbrush in the fridge.

-This is a tip that you guys suggested to me after the last post, and I'm obsessed.
-It's a total timesaver.
+This is a tip that a reader sent me.
+And it's genius.
 Basically, when you are done painting for the day, just put your paintbrush in a ziploc bag and store it in the fridge.
 The paint doesn't dry on your brush for up to a week, and you save tons of time not having to wash the paint out of your paintbrush.

 #4.
 The oil versus latex test